MYOFASCIAL YOGA THERAPY

 Myofascial Yoga™ is an alignment based yoga that follows the myofascial meridians as influenced by Thomas Meyers and his development of the Anatomy Trains™.

-This body of work was developed by Dr. Kirstie with her 25 years of experience as a practitioner, teacher and bodyworker.
+This body of work was developed by Dr. Kirstie with their 25 years of experience as a practitioner, teacher and bodyworker.

-Kirstie considers herself a functional and structural yoga therapist.
+Kirstie considers themself a functional and structural yoga therapist.
 They teach regular classes at the University of New Mexico-Taos.

 Kirstie teaches continuing education courses and UNM-Taos 200 Yoga Alliance Yoga Teacher Training Program.
 The core curriculum of the UNM-Taos program includes Yoga Therapy and Myofascial Yoga™.
 Offering a deep understanding of anatomy and physiology as well as how to change fascial patterns in the body.